Tve1n/Tve1n/README.md

 ## Hello.
 My name is Timofey Rumak.👋

 ## About Me
-- 🎓 I am a graduate of the Hexlet educational platform, specializing in Backend Development.
+- 🎓 Specializing in Backend Development.
 - 💻 My technical skills include Python 3, Object-Oriented Programming, working with Linux (CLI), basics of HTML/CSS, and Git.
 - 🌱 My goal is to constantly improve my skills and publish my projects on GitHub.
 -